 Bradley also spent time out on loan whilst at Wolves, re-joining Wrexham twice and also having two spells at AFC Telford United.

 He left Molineux last summer before signing for Tamworth.
-The forward, who has played for the Wales U19 and U21 sides, netted six times for the Lambs in a stop-start campaign as he wasn't able to nail down a regular starting place.
+The forward, who has played for the Wales U19 and U21 sides, netted six times for the Lambs in a stop-start campaign as he was unable to nail down a regular starting place.

 Glassboys boss Gary Hackett is looking for his new signing to get himself fully fit after his injury and also having had to make the transition from going from full-time to part-time football in the last year, but believes he showed enough on his curtailed debut performance to suggest he can offer a genuine goal threat at this level.